StarleyBy/Starley-CS-Library/books/cardiac-surgery/cohn/chapters/chapter-48/chapter-48.md

 Ideally, treatment of the stable patient begins with intravenous antibiotics to control septicemia and often clear blood cultures prior to reoperation.
 In extremely high-risk patients, where reoperative mortality is prohibitive, life-long suppressive antibiotics may be acceptable.
 Surgical treatment of infected ascending aortic grafts, as described by Hargrove and Edmunds, includes removal of all infected prosthetic material, aggressive tissue debridement, local irrigation, systemic antibiotic therapy, replacement of the infected conduit, and utilization of autologous tissue to surround the graft and obliterate dead space.<sup>213</sup> Aortic homograft may potentially be more resistant to repeat infection.
 Greater omentum may be also brought up through the diaphragm as a vascularized pedicle to wrap around the aortic graft and isolate it from

 the sternum.
 Concomitant sternal infections should be managed with aggressive debridement, sterilization with vacuum-assisted wound drainage, and delayed flap reconstruction.
 In severe cases, open continuous antibiotic wound irrigation for several days can assist clearing the infection.
 Long-term antibiotics should be continued intravenously for at least 6 weeks and suppressive oral antibiotics may be indicated over the long-term thereafter.

-#### REFERENCES

-- Elkin DC: Aneurysms following surgical procedures.
-Ann Surg 1948; 127:769-779.
-- Bergqvist D: Historical aspects on aneurysmal disease.
-Scand J Surg 2008; 97(2):90-99.
-- Hajdu SI: A note from history: the first pathology book and its author.
-Ann Clin Lab Sci 2004 Spring; 34(2):226-227.
-- Cooper A: Lectures on the Principles and Practice of Surgery, 2nd ed.
-London, FC Westley, 1830; p 110.
-- Moore C: On a new method of procuring the consolidation of fibrin in certain incurable aneurysms.
-Med Chir Trans (London) 1864; 47:129.
-- Matas R: Surgery of the vascular system, in Matas R (ed): Surgery, Its Principles and Practice, Vol. 5.
-Philadelphia, WB Saunders, 1914.
-- Harrison P, Chandy J: A subclavian aneurysm cured by cellophane fibrosis.
-Ann Surg 1943; 118:478.
-- 8. Poppe J, De Oliviera H: Treatment of syphilitic aneurysms by cellophane wrapping. *J Thorac Surg* 1946; 15:186.
-- Matas R: An operation for the radical cure of aneurism based upon arteriorrhaphy. *Ann Surg* 1903; 37:161.
-- 10. Matas R: Endo-aneurismorrhaphy.
-Surg Gynecol Obstet 1920; 30:456.
-- 11. Cooley DA, De Bakey ME: Surgical considerations of intrathoracic aneurysms of the aorta and great vessels. *Ann Surg* 1952; 135:660.
-- 12. Cooley DA, DeBakey ME: Resection of the entire ascending aorta in fusiform aneurysm using cardiac bypass. *JAMA* 1956; 162:1158.
-- Westaby S, Cecil B: Surgery of the thoracic aorta, in Westaby S (ed): Landmarks in Cardiac Surgery.
-Oxford, Isis Medical Media, 1997; p 223.
-- Kadoba K, Schoen FJ, Jonas RA: Experimental comparison of albuminsealed and gelatin-sealed knitted Dacron conduits.
-Porosity control, handling, sealant resorption, and healing. *J Thorac Cardiovasc Surg* 1992; 103(6):1059-1067.
-- Wheat MWJ, Wilson JR, Bartley TD: Successful replacement of the entire ascending aorta and aortic valve.
-JAMA 1964; 188:717.
-- Bentall H, De Bono A: A technique for complete replacement of the ascending aorta. *Thorax* 1968; 23:338.
-- 17. Cabrol Č, Pavie A, Gandjbakhch I, et al: Complete replacement of the ascending aorta with reimplantation of the coronary arteries: new surgical approach. *J Thorac Cardiovasc Surg* 1981; 81:309.
-- Kouchoukos NT, Karp RB: Resection of ascending aortic aneurysm and replacement of aortic valve.
-J Thorac Cardiovasc Surg 1981; 81(1):142-143.
-- Sutton JP 3rd, Ho SY, Anderson RH: The forgotten interleaflet triangles: a review of the surgical anatomy of the aortic valve. *Ann Thorac Surg* 1995; 59(2):419-427.
-- Hokken RB, Bartelings MM, Bogers AJ, Gittenberger-de Groot AC: Morphology of the pulmonary and aortic roots with regard to the pulmonary autograft procedure. *J Thorac Cardiovasc Surg* 1997; 113(3):453-461.
-- 21. Maselli D, Montalto A, Santise G, Minardi G, Manzara C, Musumeci F: A normogram to anticipate dimension of neo-sinuses of valsalva in valve-sparing aortic operations. *Eur J Cardiothorac Surg* 2005; 27(5): 831-835.
-- 22. Otani K, Takeuchi M, Kaku K, et al: Assessment of the aortic root using real-time 3D transesophageal echocardiography. *Circ J* 2010; 74(12):2649-2657.
-- Nejjar I, Pieraggi MT, Thiers JC, Bouissou H: Age-related changes in the elastic tissue of the human thoracic aorta. *Atherosclerosis* 1990; 80(3):199-208.
-- Greenwald SE.
-Ageing of the conduit arteries.
-J Pathol 2007; 211(2):157-172.